-files Optional character vector with filenames. path Directory where to look for the files.
-This argument is passed on to dir, see details. pattern An object of class AnnotatedDataFrame, character or a list of values to be phenoData extracted from the flowFrame object, see details. descriptions Character vector to annotate the object of class flowSet.
-An optional character vector that specifies which FCS keyword to use as the name.keyword sample names.
+Read one or several FCS files: Data File Standard for Flow Cytometry files Optional character vector with filenames. path Directory where to look for the files.
+This argument is passed on to dir, see details. pattern phenoData An object of class AnnotatedDataFrame, character or a list of values to be extracted from the flowFrame object, see details. descriptions Character vector to annotate the object of class flowSet. name.keyword An optional character vector that specifies which FCS keyword to use as the sample names.
 If this is not set, the GUID of the FCS file is used for sample-Names, and if that is not present (or not unique), then the file names are used. alter.names see read.
 FCS for details. transformation see read.
-FCS for details. which.lines see read.
 FCS for details.